-These form additional important source of blood supply in cervical region.
+These form an additional important source of blood supply in the cervical region.

 Segmental arteries are at every level of the spine and occur in pairs.
 These supply both spinal and extraspinal tissues.

-They originate from vertebral arteries in the neck, aorta in thoracolumbar area and lateral sacral artery in the sacral region.
+They originate from vertebral arteries in the neck, aorta in the thoracolumbar area, and lateral sacral artery in the sacral region.

-In few people ascending pharyngeal artery is an important source of segmental arteries.
+In a few people ascending pharyngeal artery is an important source of segmental arteries.

-The segmental arteries branch profusely at intervertebral foramen and a second anastomosis occurs within the spinal canal in extradural region.
+The segmental arteries branch profusely at the intervertebral foramen and a second anastomosis occurs within the spinal canal in the extradural region.

-This anastomosis forms a rich network of vessels and allows to ligate segmental arteries without affecting the circulation of the cord.
+This anastomosis forms a rich network of vessels and allows to ligation of segmental arteries without affecting the circulation of the cord.

 Artery of AdamKiewz

-It is the largest feeder of lumbar part of the spinal cord.
-It is on the left side between T9-T11 vertebrae in almost 80% of the people.
+It is the largest feeder of the lumbar part of the spinal cord and forms an important component of blood supply of spinal cord.
+It is on the left side between the T9-T11 vertebrae in almost 80% of people.

 Venous drainage of the spinal cord is not as clearly defined as arterial circulation and can be highly variable.